TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-05-10-Assignment-3-Acceleration-Techniques.markdown

 };
 {% endhighlight %}

-The strategy is to sort a collection of faces by their centroid (alternating sorts on the x, y, and z axis), and then divide the sorted collection in half.
+The strategy is to sort a collection of faces by their centroid (alternating sorts on the x, y, and z axis as we recurse down), and then divide the sorted collection in half.
 One half is passed down to the current node's `right` child, and the other half to the `left`.
 We then calculate the bounding box of the children nodes and recurse down to the left and the right.
-There are two functions:
+There are two functions controlling this behavior:

 {% highlight c++ %}
 BuildBVH(size_t triangleThreshold, size_t maxDepth)